-A non-resident of Japan is an individual other than a resident - any individual who has no domicile in Japan or has not resided in Japan for a continuous period of 1 year or more.
+A non-resident of Japan is an individual other than a resident - any individual who has not had a domicile in Japan or has not resided in Japan for a continuous period of 1 year or more.

-A non-resident is generally subject to Japanese income tax and inhabitant tax only on their Japan source income at a flat rate of 20.42% on gross basis.
+A non-resident is generally subject to Japanese income tax and inhabitant tax only on their Japan source income at a flat rate of 20.42% on a gross basis.
 Generally, no deductions are available.